phirebase/quicktags-for-wp/readme.txt

 1. Unzip into your `/wp-content/plugins/` directory.
 If you're uploading it make sure to upload the top-level folder.
 Don't just upload all the php files and put them in `/wp-content/plugins/`.
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Frequently Asked Questions ==

+Currently No FAQs but feel free to contact us with any questions you do have.

+== Screenshots ==

+1. screenshot-1.png

 == Changelog ==
+= 1.0.5 =
+Stable version
+= 1.0.4 =
+Added screenshot revision
 = 1.0.3 =
 Added screenshot
 = 1.0.2 =